odoo/owl/doc/component.md

 on the component (and also, in the template).
 Whenever the state is updated, then the sub component will also be updated automatically.

-Note that there are some restrictions on prop names: `class`, `style` and any string which starts with `t-` are not allowed.
+Note that there are restrictions on valid prop names: `class`, `style` and any string which starts with `t-` are not allowed.

 It is not common, but sometimes we need a dynamic component name and/or dynamic props.
 In this case,